etrangere/pib/pib/resources/readme.txt

 9. To restore information, you can use "Restore Local Storage" in the "Configuration" menu to select the previously backed-up JSON file and restore it.

 Additional Notes:
-- For Chrome browser, add the extension "Allow access to local files" for accessing PDFs and other local files.For other browsers check for similar extentions.
+- For Chrome browser, add the extension "Allow access to local files" and "Ignore-X-Frame-Options" for accessing PDFs and other local files.For other browsers check for similar extentions.
 - All office files must be placed in Google Drive with a shared URL, which can then be added as a "resource" using the resource button.
 - Localhost must be configured with a web server like Apache.
 - Prepare the Trello account token and key in one URL and add it in the "Configuration" menu.